Serve & Support!

 Imagine for a minute how our lives would change if we were more like Pastor Omar.
 Imagine if we used the time we waste pleasing ourselves like watching tv, playing mindless games on our phones or spending hours on the computer and we chose instead to seek out true pleasure from the joy of helping others and putting their needs first.
 Imagine how we as Christians could impact our church, our community, our city, our world-even the person sitting beside you right now.

 - Our members volunteer at Three Oaks Elementary School in Virginia Beach.
-Anyone who can commit to reading for one hour per week to children is welcome to participate!
+Anyone who can commit to spending an hour or two a week in the classroom working with teachers and students are welcome to participate.

 - We periodically invite speakers into our church to speak to the congregation.

 - Each October, St. John’s Baptist feeds the homeless in our church for one week.
 We do this ministry in cooperation with the Judeo-Christian Outreach Center in Virginia Beach, and usually 40-50 people will participate.

 - In October and November, we prepare 400 boxes for Operation Christmas Child, a program that helps bring Bibles and study materials to children and communities in need.
 We want to honor the part of our mission that speaks to discipling believers, and we feel that this project brings the Word of God to those who do not currently have the means to purchase a Bible.
 It is such a fantastic program and one we hope to continue to do for years to come.

 If you’d like to become involved in any of these ministries, please email or call us, and we can help you find the community ministry that best fits your interest.